archethic-foundation/libdart/README.md

   Add the content in the `data.content` section of the transaction `content` is a string defining the smart contract

-  #### setSecret(secret)
+  #### addOwnership(secret, authorizedKeys)
-  Add the secret in the `data.keys.secret` section of the transaction `secret` is the hexadecimal encoding or Uint8List representing the encrypted secret
+   Add an ownership in the `data.ownerships` section of the transaction with a secret and its related authorized public keys to be able to decrypt it.

-  #### addAuthorizedKey(publicKey, encryptedSecretKey)
+   This aims to prove the ownership or the delegatation of some secret to a given list of public keys.
-  Add an authorized public key to decrypt the secret to the `data.keys.authorizedKeys` section of the transaction
+  `secret` is the hexadecimal encoding or Uint8Array representing the encrypted secret `authorizedKeys` is a list of object represented by
-  - `publicKey` is the hexadecimal encoding or Uint8List representing the public key
+  - `publicKey` is the hexadecimal encoding or Uint8Array representing the public key
-  - `encryptedSecretKey` is the hexadecimal encoding or Uint8List representing the secret key encrypted with the public key (see `ecEncrypt`)
+  - `encryptedSecretKey` is the hexadecimal encoding or Uint8Array representing the secret key encrypted with the public key (see `ecEncrypt`)

   #### addUCOTransfer(to, amount)
   Add a UCO transfer to the `data.ledger.uco.transfers` section of the transaction